 What we learned in Hunch, what is a must-have tool to scale content?

 Build a system!
-You cant find a perfect tool for scaling content.
+You cant find a perfect tool for scaling blog content.
 It a mixture of various tools that helps the content team to get bigger output.
 We started from scratch, in-house.
 After the validation period, we created processes and hired an agency that strictly follows our process.
-We scaled out content 4X regarding output and leads.
+We scaled out blog content 4X regarding output and leads.

 Content marketing is keyword research, managing writers, planning the editorial calendar, combining the dots between writer, editor, SEO, design), distribution (80:20 rule), link building, and finally, auditing content strategy and optimization.

 Secret tip: Do not plan your content out too far ahead!
 Everything mentioned above is a part of our system, written in processes.